 Overview of the Act

-The Mental Capacity Act 2005 is designed to protect and empower individuals who lack the mental capacity to make specific decisions.
-It covers a range of issues, including financial decisions, healthcare, and welfare.
-The Act is based on five key principles:
+The Mental Capacity Act 2005 is designed to protect and empower individuals who lack mental capacity.
+It provides a comprehensive legal framework covering decisions about finances, healthcare, welfare, and daily care.
+The Act is built on five statutory principles that underpin every decision made under its authority:

-- Any decision made on behalf of someone lacking capacity must be in their best interests.
+- Best interests: Any decision made on behalf of someone who lacks capacity must be made in their best interests — not in the interests of the decision-maker.

-- Decisions should be the least restrictive of the person’s rights and freedoms.
+- Least restrictive option: Any intervention must be the least restrictive of the person’s rights and freedoms.

 Assessing Mental Capacity

-Assessing mental capacity is a critical aspect of the Mental Capacity Act 2005.
-The assessment is decision-specific, meaning it focuses on whether the individual can make a particular decision at the time it needs to be made.
+Assessing mental capacity is a critical part of the Mental Capacity Act 2005.
+Importantly, the assessment is decision-specific and time-specific — it focuses on whether the individual can make a particular decision at the time it needs to be made.
+A person may have capacity to decide what to eat for lunch but lack capacity to make complex financial decisions.
+Capacity can also fluctuate, so repeated assessments may be necessary.

 | Criteria | Description |